SDGforskning/sdg-strings/SDG13_query_action_WoS.md

   ("Kyoto protocol" OR "Paris Agreement"
   OR "COP 21" OR "COP21" OR "COP 22" OR "COP22" OR "COP 23" OR "COP23" OR "COP 24" OR "COP24" OR "COP 25" OR "COP25" OR "COP 26" OR "COP26"
-  OR "UNFCCC" OR "United Nations Framework Convention on Climate Change" )
+  OR "UNFCCC" OR "United Nations Framework Convention on Climate Change" OR "Cancun adaptation framework"
+  )
   AND
     (
+      ("national" OR "state" OR "federal" OR "domestic") NEAR/5
+          ("program*" OR "strateg*" OR "policy" OR "policies" OR "framework$" OR "initiative$" OR "plan" OR "planning" OR "plans"
+          OR "nationally determined contribution$" OR "adaptation communication$" OR "monitoring and evaluation" OR "adaptation committee"
+          )
+    )
+)
+OR
+TS=
+(
+  ("climate change$" NEAR/5 ("integrat*" OR "includ*" OR "inclus*")) NEAR/15
+      (
-      ("national" OR "state" OR "federal" OR "domestic") NEAR/5 ("program*" OR "strateg*" OR "policy" OR "policies" OR "framework$" OR "initiative$" OR "plan" OR "planning" OR "plans")
+        ("national" OR "state" OR "federal" OR "domestic") NEAR/5
+          ("program*" OR "strateg*" OR "policy" OR "policies" OR "framework$" OR "initiative$" OR "plan" OR "planning" OR "plans"
+          OR "nationally determined contribution$" OR "adaptation communication$" OR "monitoring and evaluation" OR "adaptation committee"
+          )
       )
 )
 ```